Open-ForBC/OpenForBC-Benchmark/benchmarks/matmul_benchmark/README.md

 The device (GPU or CPU) is selected when the benchmark is started from settings.

-## How to test the benchmark (Linux)

-To run the benchmark test type the command ./bin/test_matmul.sh on a terminal .
-The test runs the benchmark with the default setting defined in benchmark_info and it shows the logs list.

 ## Dependencies installation

 The benchmark dependencies are automatically installed by the benchmark.